 Workforce Training and Education

-• The Acute Inpatient Medicine - High Reliability, Learning Environment and Workforce Development Initiative (AIM-HI) allows rural hospitals to enhance learning, teamwork, and high reliability for rural health care teams.
+• The Acute Inpatient Medicine - High Reliability, Learning Environment and Workforce Development Initiative (AIM-HI) allows rural hospitals to enhance learning, teamwork, and reliability for rural health care teams.

 • Clinical Skills Training in Women Veterans Health Care trains providers in rural locations in skills unique to the treatment of rural women Veterans.